uadmin/uadmin-docs/dapi/disabled_functions.rst

 ----------------------
 `Back To Top`_

 APIDisabledRead controls the data API's disabled for read commands.
+By default, APIDisabledRead returns **false**.

 Type: